Beyond Leaders and Laggards: A Typology of Renewable Energy Adoption Trajectories with Evidence from Off-Grid Communities: Introduction

 Analyzing adoption temporal dynamics, within their regional context, can thus reveal both general diffusion patterns and context-specific barriers or enablers, such as key local hubs that may stimulate imitation and reinforcement, or marginalized groups that face limited access to energy.
 These insights are critical for designing effective and targeted policy interventions to promote widespread adoption and maximize deployment, particularly in areas where electrification is both an urgent challenge and a transformative opportunity.

-This study introduces an analytical framework for systematically capturing the temporal dynamics of RE adoption across geographical entities and classifying them by their trajectories relative to regional trends.
-The following sections examine the current methods and indicators used to quantify adoption and the typologies employed to classify adoption patterns and adopter groups.
-Subsequently, the study's contributions to existing knowledge are presented, highlighting how the proposed framework advances current understanding of RE adoption over time.
+The current study introduces an analytical framework for systematically capturing the temporal dynamics of RE adoption across geographical entities and classifying them by their trajectories, relative to regional trends.
+The following sections explore the prevailing methods and measures used to assess RE adoption and the typologies applied to categorize adoption patterns and adopter groups.
+Following this, the study’s contributions to the literature are outlined, emphasizing how the proposed framework enhances the understanding of RE adoption dynamics.